smithgeoffrey/go-coop/README.md

     - play with continuously building/testing the app

     DATABASE
-    - run postgres.
-[6]
+    - run postgres [6]
-    - use GORM to interact with it (http://jinzhu.me/gorm/)
+    - use GORM to interact with it (http://jinzhu.me/gorm)

     UI
     - keep UI as a top-level package